apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 ---
 layout:     post
-title:      CAS 6.1.x Deployment - WAR Overlays
+title:      CAS 6.2.x Deployment - WAR Overlays
 summary:    Learn how to configure and build your own CAS deployment via the WAR overlay method, get rich quickly, stay healthy indefinitely and respect family and friends in a few very easy steps.
 tags:       [CAS]
 ---

-This is a short and sweet tutorial on how to deploy CAS via [the WAR Overlay method](https://apereo.github.io/cas/6.1.x/installation/WAR-Overlay-Installation.html).
+This is a short and sweet tutorial on how to deploy CAS via [the WAR Overlay method][overlaysetup].

 This tutorial specifically requires and focuses on:

-- CAS `6.1.x`
+- CAS `6.2.x`
 - Java 11

 <div class="alert alert-info">
-  <strong>Need Help?</strong><br/>If you ever get stuck and are in need of additional assistance, start by reviewing the suggestions <a href="https://apereo.github.io/cas/6.1.x/installation/Troubleshooting-Guide.html">provided here</a>.
+  <strong>Need Help?</strong><br/>If you ever get stuck and are in need of additional assistance, start by reviewing the suggestions <a href="https://apereo.github.io/cas/6.2.x/installation/Troubleshooting-Guide.html">provided here</a>.
 You may also look at available support options <a href="https://apereo.github.io/cas/Support.html">provided here</a>.
 </div>

 * A markdown unordered list which will be replaced with the ToC